carlos-garciamoran/carlos-garciamoran/README.md

 ## Hi 👋

-I am a curious guy who likes building software to solve real problems.
+I'm a curious guy who likes writing software.
 I use Next.js for developing websites and Expo for mobile apps.

-Currently, I'm building [Mobilecn UI](https://mobilecn.lol).
-Our vision is to make app development easier by crafting essential UI components.
-Inspired by shadcn/ui, we are crafting components for React Native and SwiftUI.
+In my spare time, I'm building [Mobilecn UI](https://mobilecn.lol).
+Inspired by [shadcn/ui](https://github.com/shadcn-ui/ui), we are crafting opinionated-yet-customizable components for React Native and SwiftUI.
 Try our libraries to build beautiful user interfaces:
 - [nativecn-ui](https://github.com/Mobilecn-UI/nativecn-ui) for React Native / Expo
 - [swiftcn-ui](https://github.com/Mobilecn-UI/swiftcn-ui) for SwiftUI

-I have also co-founded [SubletGo](https://subletgo.com), a platform aiming to make subletting easy & safe 🚀

 Some past projects include:
+- [SubletGo](https://subletgo.com): a platform aiming to make subletting easy & safe
 - [CNCPT](https://apps.apple.com/us/app/cncpt/id1662094973): app using media as a means to do good (part of The Concept Project) ⛰️
 - [CoLive](https://www.getcolive.com): browse sublets from Facebook housing groups 🏠
 - [TweetWidget](https://trytweetwidget.com): see tweets from your home screen 🐦📲